Frequently Asked Questions About Massage

-A: Judith asks all of her clients to fill out a comprehensive intake form before receiving their first massage.
-After reviewing this information with her clients and discussing their expectations, Judith presents them with the massage treatment options that she feels will best meet their needs.
+A: I ask all of my clients to fill out a comprehensive intake form before receiving their first massage.
+After reviewing this information with my clients and discussing their expectations, I collaborate with them to ensure that they will receive the type of massage that will best meet their current needs.

 Q: Will my massage hurt?

-A: Some massage techniques (including Swedish massage and Reiki) are quite gentle.
+A: Some massage techniques (including Swedish massage) are quite gentle.
 Others, such as deep tissue massage, involve deep pressure and can be uncomfortable.
 While these more physically intense forms of massage do have therapeutic benefits, you should always let your massage therapist know if you are feeling acute pain or discomfort during your massage.